The Object Repository contains all of the Page Objects that you have defined in your test-pack.

 ./stbt_rig.py snapshot to your IDE’s

-Select your branch (your_username/snapshot), and select “Watch for changes
+Select your branch (@YOUR_USERNAME’s snapshot), and select “Watch for changes

 and generate documentation”.
 Now, whenever you push changes with

-snapshot, the portal will show the screenshots you’ve added, do they match
+snapshot, the portal will show the screenshots you’ve added, whether they

 match (according to the